pragyaai/ndna/_llm/FAQ.md

 where $X, Y, Z$ are vector fields along the latent manifold.
 Spikes in curvature at layers with large $\mathcal{D}_\ell$ expose loci of alignment tension {% cite amari2016information %} {% cite arnold1989mathematical %}.
 Such diagnostics cannot be inferred from scalar metrics but are revealed through geometric reasoning.

-## Why is the notion of a steering vector manifold better suited for multilingual or culturally fine-tuned models?
+✶ **Why is the notion of a steering vector manifold better suited for multilingual or culturally fine-tuned models?**

-Multilingual and culturally fine-tuned models operate over latent spaces that must harmonize diverse epistemic priors, linguistic patterns, and conceptual schemas.
+➠ Multilingual and culturally fine-tuned models operate over latent spaces that must harmonize diverse epistemic priors, linguistic patterns, and conceptual schemas.

 The steering vector manifold formalism represents both latent positions and directional belief forces: